Bryce Jarvis: Professional career

-Jarvis made 44 appearances for the Diamondbacks in 2024, recording a 3.19 ERA with 38 strikeouts across 59 1/3 innings pitched.
+Jarvis was named to his first Opening Day roster to start the 2024 season.
+He played the entirety of the season with the Diamondbacks and recorded a 3.19 ERA with 38 strikeouts across 59 1/3 innings pitched.
 On August 2, 2024, manager Torey Lovullo announced that Jarvis would likely miss the remainder of the season with a sprained right elbow.
-He was placed on the 60–day injured list on August 6.
+He was placed on the 60–day injured list on August 6, ending his season officially.

+Jarvis returned to the Arizona bullpen to start the 2025 season.
+He was optioned to Reno for the first time on April 19, and was subsequently optioned and recalled multiple times during the year.
+He made 12 appearances for the Diamondbacks during the 2025 season and pitched to a 5.73 ERA with 21 strikeouts and one save over 22 innings of work.
+On December 12, 2025, Jarvis was designated for assignment following the signing of Michael Soroka.
+He cleared waivers and was sent outright to Reno on December 19.

+Jarvis was assigned to Reno for the 2026 season.
+He appeared in 52 games and had a 2–4 record with a 5.51 ERA and 67 strikeouts over 67 innings.

 Personal life

 Jarvis was born to Kevin and Elizabeth Jarvis, and also has a younger sister named Kennedy.
 His father was a pitcher who played collegiately at Wake Forest and played 13 years in Major League Baseball.